kenzojrc/get-random-fb-bumper/README.md

 See this [page](https://kenzojrc.github.io/get-random-fb-bumper)

+Found it useful?
+I'd appreciate a Star ⭐on GitHub or [buy me a coffee](https://www.buymeacoffee.com/kenzojrc) ☕

 ## Contribution

 If you find a bug, feel free to submit a pull request.
 You can also probably use this for other groups by editing the XPath selectors.